drchapman-17/ANAORhythm/README.md

 # ANaoRhythm
 **Nao Planning Challange - 2021**

-This Progect focuses on planning a Dance Coreography given constraints on:
+This Project focuses on planning a Dance Coreography given constraints on:
 - the total time of the coreography
 - mandatory moves that need to be executed.